sravanareddy/darlaweb/README.md

-Scripts for the DARLA server with web.py and lighttpd.
+Scripts for the DARLA server, built on the web.py framework.

-CONFIGURATION:
+# Configure on your computer

 On Mac OS, execute main.py and preview in http://localhost:8080/

-For cross-computer compatibility, create a file named filepaths.txt -- which is read by main.py -- containing the absolute path to the "uploads" data directory.
-(Do not push this file to the repo.)
+For cross-computer compatibility, create a file named filepaths.txt containing two lines as follows:

-To stop and start lighttpd:

-killall lighttpd
-/etc/init.d/lighttpd start
+DATA <the absolute path to the data directory where the user data will be stored and processed>
+PASSWORD <the absolute path to the text file containing the Darla GMail password>

+Do NOT push this file to the repo.

+# Restarting Lighttpd

+Lighttpd does not automatically recompile the code after changes (unlike Apache), and needs to be manually restarted like so:

+`killall lighttpd`
+`/etc/init.d/lighttpd start`